-5.01.
+- 5.01.
 Classified Board.
 The government of the Corporation and the management of its affairs shall be vested in the Board of Directors.
 The number of directors shall be fixed from time to time exclusively by the Board of Directors pursuant to a resolution adopted by a majority of the directors then in office.
-At the 1986 annual meeting of shareholders, the directors shall be divided into three classes (which at all times shall be as nearly equal in number as possible), with the term of office of the first class to expire at the 1987 annual meeting of shareholders, the term of office of the second class to expire at the 1988 annual meeting of shareholders, the term of office of the third class to expire at the 1989 annual meeting of shareholders.
+At the 1986 annual meeting of shareholders, the directors shall be divided into three classes (which at all times shall be as nearly equal in number as possible), with the term of office of the first class to expire at the 1987 annual meeting of shareholders, the term of office of the second class to expire at the 1988 annual meeting of shareholders and the term of office of the third class to expire at the 1989 annual meeting of shareholders.
 At each annual meeting of shareholders following such initial classification and election, directors elected to succeed those directors whose terms expire shall be elected for a term of office to expire at the third succeeding annual meeting of shareholders after their election.
-If the number of directors is changed, any newly created directorships or any decrease in directors shall be so assigned among the classes by a majority of the directors then in office, though less than a quorum, as to make all classes as nearly equal in number as possible.
-No decrease in the number of directors shall be filled solely by the Board of Directors, by majority vote of the directors then in office, though less than a quorum, and any such director so elected shall hold office for a term expiring at the annual meeting of shareholders at which the term of office of the term of office of shareholders at which the term of office of the term of office of the term of office of the term of directors shall be filled solely by the Board of Directors, by majority vote of the directors then in office, though less than a quorum, and any such director so elected shall hold office for a term expiring at the annual meeting of shareholders at which the term of office of the term of office of the term
+If the number of directors is changed, any newly created directorships or any decrease in directorships shall be so assigned among the classes by a majority of the directors then in office, though less than a quorum, as to make all classes as nearly equal in number as possible.
+No decrease in the number of directors shall shorten the term of any incumbent director.
+Any vacancies in the Board of Directors, by reason of an increase in the number of directors or otherwise, shall be filled solely by the Board of Directors, by majority vote of the directors then in office, though less than a quorum, and any such director so elected shall hold office for a term expiring at the annual meeting of shareholders at which the term of office of the class to which the Director has been elected expires.
+Directors shall continue in office until others are chosen and qualified in their stead. - 5.02.

-5.02.
 Required Vote for Election of Directors.
 Subject to the next sentence of this Section 5.02 and to the rights, if any, of the holders of one or more classes or series of preferred shares voting separately by class or series to elect directors in accordance with the terms of such class or series of preferred shares, at all meetings of the shareholders at which directors are to be elected, a nominee for director shall only be elected by the vote of a majority of the votes cast with respect to such nominee by the shareholders entitled to vote and present in person or represented by proxy at a meeting duly called and held for such purpose and at which a quorum is present.
 If any nominee is running in a contested election, then the nominee or other candidate receiving a plurality of the votes cast in his or her favor by the shareholders entitled to vote and present in person or represented by proxy at a meeting duly called and held for such purpose and at which a quorum is present shall be elected.
 For the avoidance of doubt, shares that are not voted in favor or against a nominee (i.e., shares that are designated as abstentions, authority withheld or with no voting direction given) shall not be deemed cast for purposes of calculating the vote for a nominee.